 1. It shows and invites respect

 When professionalism is valued within an organisational culture, the majority of employees will behave in a similar manner.
 A professional environment establishes respect for not only authoritative figures, but also clients and fellow colleagues.
 Professionalism also helps to limit inappropriate conversations, or those which could be considered disrespectful.
 The level of respect for a customer or business partnership is also evident when an employee continually behaves professionally, despite inappropriate comments from the other party.

 2. Business reputation will flourish

-A company known for its positive reputation and professionalism is one which will stand the test of time.
-When it comes to choosing one provider over another for a particular service, the one with most positive feedback is likely to be selected.
-Employee interactions and relationships with key stakeholders are one of the most important contributors to this positive brand association.
+A company with a strong positive reputation and that is known for professionalism is one that will stand the test of time.
+When it comes to choosing one provider over another for a particular service, it’s more often than not the one with the most positive feedback that is likely to be selected.
+How employees present themselves, interact and build relationships with key stakeholders are one of the most important contributors to this positive brand association.

-In a professional business environment, employees will be less likely to resort to conflict to solve an issue.
+In a professional business environment, employees will be less likely to resort to unhealthy forms of conflict to solve issues.
 Professionalism fosters a respectful culture, which should see conflicts be handled in the correct way.
-Professional employees tend to understand boundaries more clearly, and solve any minor issues in an efficient and respectful approach.
-Professional behaviour also helps staff avoid offending clients when they have a different perspective, as well as offending those from different cultures or backgrounds.
+Employees you are professional in their behaviour understand boundaries more clearly, and solve any minor issues in an efficient and respectful approach.
+Professional behaviour also helps staff avoid offending clients when they have a different perspective, or offending those from different cultures or backgrounds.